Intermodal Transportation (TRAN)

 TRAN 4120 Fundamentals of Supply Chain Execution (4 Credits)

-TRAN 4130 Supply Chain Management Practicum (4 Credits)
+TRAN 4130 Structured Problem Solving in Supply Chain Management (4 Credits)

 This course provides opportunities for students to apply concepts covered in the first three courses of the program to an individual project through the completion of a structured problem-solving exercise in an area of study related to the student’s specific area of interest.
 Potential topics will either relate to one of the six pillars in the SCM model, or a specific area of interest as a special topic, such as sustainable supply chains, supply chain structure, supply chain risk management, etc. Upon completion of this course, the student will possess a deeper understanding in an area of focus related to application of the student’s future interests.
 The student will be introduced to how this topic area can be applied in a company in a real market setting.
 Prerequisites: TRAN 4100, TRAN 4110, TRAN 4120.

 TRAN 4140 Supply Chain Technology and Systems (4 Credits)

 This course provides a fundamental definition of the role of technology and systems in supply chain management, demonstrating how “people and processes” intersect with these increasingly important tools.
 Students will learn how system and technology strategy can become key differentiators in the field across the six pillars of the supply chain and are required to integrate disparate suppliers and partners.
 Specific current and future trends will be explored, including the implications across local, national, and global systems.
 The focus will be related to the strategic, operational, and tactical design and execution of technology and systems related to how supply chains operate.
 TRAN 4100, 4110, 4120, 4130.

 TRAN 4150 Supply Chain Cost Management (4 Credits)